LIP BLUSH PRE-CARE

 Before Your Lip Blush Appointment we recommend the following to ensure that your skin is in the best condition as possible for the procedure:

 If your appointment is during a cold sore outbreak, your procedure cannot be performed.
 If you do not have cold sores, it is still highly recommended for you to go to your family doctor and get an antiviral medication prescribed to take prior to the procedure and after as a precaution.
 Cold sores is herpes simplex virus and many are not aware that they are a carrier of the virus as the signs are not always visible until it is triggered.
-Lip blush can trigger cold sores if you are a carrier of this virus therefore as a precaution, it is recommended that you take antiviral mediation as cold sores can affect the healing result.
+Lip blush can trigger cold sores if you are a carrier of this virus therefore as a precaution, it is recommended that you take antiviral medication as cold sores can affect the healing result.

 Do NOT get lip injections 4 weeks before and after this treatment.